Team-Webshop-Jasmin/WebshopJasmin/Website/Backend/RestAPIService-Admin/README.md

 ./mvnw package -Pnative -Dquarkus.native.container-build=true
 ```

-You can then execute your native executable with: `./target/restfullservice-1.0-SNAPSHOT-runner`
+You can then execute your native executable with: `./target/restapiservice-admin-1.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.

 ## Related Guides

+- SmallRye OpenAPI ([guide](https://quarkus.io/guides/openapi-swaggerui)): Document your REST APIs with OpenAPI - comes
+  with Swagger UI

 ## Provided Code